ory/docs/docs/kratos/quickstart.md

 ## Setup

 As you might already know, ORY Kratos is API-only.
 It does not have a UI or HTML Templating Engine.
-We will implement the all the user-facing UIs (dashboard, login, registration, ...) in our NodeJS SecureApp!
+We will implement all the user-facing UIs (dashboard, login, registration, ...) in our NodeJS SecureApp!

 To ensure that no one can access the dashboard without prior authentication